Neymar in line for PSG return versus Monaco

 However, Tuchel says Neymar is closing on a comeback, which may come versus Monaco as PSG attempt to finally wrap up the title after missed opportunities against Strasbourg, Lille and Nantes.

 "We have to wait, there are two training sessions left.
-Maybe it will be Sunday, I hope," Tuchel told a pre-match news conference.
+Maybe it will be Sunday [Monday NZST], I hope," Tuchel said.

 "Neymar's exams are good.
 He is impatient.
 He is confident.
 He is not afraid, he is striking the ball and feels good."